 - Peer review is mandatory for all instructors and faculty new to didactic and/or clinical teaching or new to the SoN.

 - Instructors or faculty members can request peer review at any time, particularly if course assignments change.

 - Instructors and faculty reserve the option to include or exclude peer review feedback with their annual review.

-- Refer to the Peer Review Procedure for peer review guidelines and forms.
+- Refer to the Peer Review Policy for additional information.

 RAD: March 2018, SNO Approved: May 2018

 Peer Review is coordinated through the RAD Committee.
 Information, peer review documents, and sign up forms (Google forms link) are posted on the SoN Excellence in Teaching and Learning Sakai site under the Peer Review tab found in the Table of Contents menu.
 A call for peer reviewers and those faculty who would like to participate in the peer review process will be posted each semester.
 Established deadlines for the Academic Year will be posted by the RAD Chair to the SoN Excellence in Teaching and Learning Sakai site under the Peer Review tab found in the Table of Contents menu.